Why we teach judgment first — and how young people learn to make wiser decisions in a world that keeps accelerating.

 The Character Framework is the mindset system running alongside every decision — building the human skills that research identifies as most critical and least replaceable.

 Rules without judgment don’t change behavior.
-W.I.S.E. builds both — through the same activity, in the same moment.
+The WISE Framework builds both — through the same activity, in the same moment.

 Every WheelWISE session follows the same four-phase decision cycle — building a repeatable habit of noticing, thinking, communicating, and acting.